 WordPress started out as a pure blogging platform.
 As a result, the core is pretty slim when it comes to functionality and content types, thus requiring plugins for anything from SEO and performance optimization to database prefixes and form builders.
 Aside from raising risk concerns, plugins create more dependencies and less overview in the overall platform.

 Enonic features more functions in the core from the onset—including a search engine, customisable content types, and advanced image handling.
 For anything not present in the core, Enonic Market allows you to download and install applications.
 The Market has better overview and fewer, but thoroughly tested apps—for good or bad.

 How-to: Integrating Enonic with your design system »

 Separated content menus vs. hierarchical content structure

-The content in WordPress are organised in several separate menu points and lists—posts are e.g. in a completely separate list from pages.
-And although pages can be ordered numerically and be assigned as sub pages under parent pages, it is difficult to get a neat overview—especially if you have a sizeable number of pages.
+The content in WordPress is organised in several separate menu points and lists—posts are e.g. in a completely separate list from pages.
+And although pages can be ordered numerically and be assigned as sub pages under parent pages, it is difficult to get a neat overview—especially if you have a sizeable number of content items.
 This may be possible to fix with a plugin, but as always with plugins this poses a security and performance risk in the long run.

 Hard-coded content types vs. flexible content type definitions